-Helper batch file name Description Modify-ADS-Disposal.bat This file uses dskimage.exe to copy the provided virtual tk_scrub.vfd floppy diskette image to an editable file on a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
+Helper batch file name Description Modify-ADS-Disposal.bat Creates a Microsoft Automated Deployment Services secure data disposal diskette.
+This file uses dskimage.exe to copy the provided virtual tk_scrub.vfd floppy diskette image to an editable file on a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
 This file also uses Notepad to open the a:\uservars.bat file for editing.

-Helper batch file name Description Modify-ADS-RAID.bat This file uses dskimage.exe to copy the provided virtual tk_raid.vfd floppy diskette image to an editable file on a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
+Modify-ADS-RAID.bat Creates a Microsoft Automated Deployment Services RAID configuration diskette.
+This file uses dskimage.exe to copy the provided virtual tk_raid.vfd floppy diskette image to an editable file on a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
 This helper batch file also uses Notepad to open the a:\uservars.bat file for editing.
 When you close and save the uservars.bat file, this file automatically starts Notepad again to edit the RAID policy file if one is specified in usrvars.bat.
-Modify-ADS-Updates.bat This file uses dskimage.exe to copy the virtual tk_updt.vfd floppy diskette image to an editable file on a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
+Modify-ADS-Updates.bat Creates a Microsoft Automated Deployment Services updates diskette.
+This file uses dskimage.exe to copy the virtual tk_updt.vfd floppy diskette image to an editable file on a DOS-startable (bootable) diskette in the diskette drive (a:) of the source system.
 This helper batch file also uses Notepad to open the a:\uservars.bat file for editing.
 When you close and save the uservars.bat file, this file automatically starts Notepad again to edit the a:\netvars.bat file.
-Add-Drivers-To-ADS.bat Copies device drivers to the correct Microsoft Automated Deployment Services directory This file copies device drivers from a ServerGuide CD to the appropriate location under ADS.
-See "Adding device drivers to the Microsoft ADS device-driver set" on page 71 for more information.
-Makedisk-ADS-RAID.bat Modifies the pre-created ADS virtual diskette image provided by the ServerGuide Scripting toolkit and places the unzip utility on the diskette image.
+Add-Drivers-To-ADS.bat Copies device drivers to the correct Microsoft Automated Deployment Services directory.
+This file copies device drivers from a ServerGuide CD to the appropriate location under ADS.
+See "Adding device drivers to the Microsoft ADS device-driver set" on page 82 for more information.